gits2501/twiz/README.md

 })
 ```

-Notice that our redirection_url is same as url of the page from which we are making a request.
+Notice that our `redirection_url` is same as url of the page from which we are making a request.
 Making this a SPA use case.
-The only presumtions about a succesfull request is one with 200OK status code, so anything that does not have that status code will still be in fulfilled handler but in o.error, left to your workflow judgement.
+The only presumtions about a succesfull request is one with `200OK` status code, so anything that does not have that status code will still be in fulfilled handler but in `o.error`, left to your code logic.

-twizlent.OAuth() will bring api data (o.data) if *twiz.haste(accessToken)* was called on the server and had 200OK response.
-If not and the twiz.continueOAuth() is called it will receive request token and redirect user to twitter.
+`twizlent.OAuth(..)` will bring api data (`o.data`) if `twiz.haste(accessToken)` was called on the server and had `200OK` response.
+If not and the `twiz.continueOAuth()` is called it will receive `request token` and redirect user to twitter.

-Then o.redirection is set to true in fullfuled handler.
+Then `o.redirection` is set to `true` in fullfuled handler.
 Also note that here everything (redirection to twitter, twitter's (re)direction back to app) happens in same window/tab in browser.
-Check web site workflow for popUps[link].
+Check [web site](https://github.com/gits2501/twiz/blob/master/README.md#web-site) workflow for popUps.

 ### Authorize or Authenticate
-By default twizlent.OAuth(..) will use the /oauth/authorize endpoint , but you can use the /oauth/authenticate like this:
+By default `twizlent.OAuth(..)` will use the `/oauth/authorize` endpoint , but you can use the `/oauth/authenticate` like this:
 ```js
 let args = {
     ...